mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *always seek out the seed of triumph in every adversity.*
+> *if you believe in yourself, things are possible.*

 </div>
 <!-- quote-end -->